 The tape control assembles two 8-bit characters per 18-bit word for recording on tape.
 Each 8-bit character is recorded with a parity bit which can be either odd or even.
-The first character recorded contains the most-significant bits of the PDP-9 18-bit word.
-Since 2 characters represent 16 bits of information, the first two bits are not recorded or read back from the tape transport as data.
+The first character recorded contains the most-significant bits of the 18-bit processor word.
+Because two characters represent 16 bits of information, the first two bits are not recorded on the tape or read back from the tape transport as data.
 Therefore, the first character represents bits 2 through 9.
 The second character represents bits 10 through 17.
-While recording, the parity of the first character is stored in bit 0, and the parity bit of the second character is stored in bit 1.
+While reading, the parity of the first character is stored in bit 0, and the parity bit of the second character is stored in bit 1.
 This allows the program to perform error detection.